SQI Synthesizer Research Grants

 - Multi-disciplinary teams of investigators are preferred.

-- Priority is given to projects with potential to lead to other sources of funding.
+- Priority is given to projects with potential for clinical translation and potential to lead to other sources of funding.

 - Preliminary data are not required.